Bob Hamman

-Robert David "Bob" Hamman (born August 6, 1938 in Pasadena, California) is an American professional bridge player, among the greatest players of all time.
+Robert David Hamman (born August 6, 1938) is an American professional bridge player.
+He is considered to be one of the greatest bridge players of all time.
 He is from Dallas, Texas.

 Hamman and Bobby Wolff played as partners for nearly three decades on teams that challenged for major trophies in North America and often for world championships.
 Representing the United States (from about 1980, previously North America) they won eight world championships for national teams, the 1988 World Team Olympiad and seven Bermuda Bowls spanning 1970 to 1995.
 For the last they were members of Nick Nickell's professional team, where Hamman remained a fixture through the current two-year cycle and won three more Bermuda Bowls in partnership with Paul Soloway and Zia Mahmood.

 Beginning 2012/2013, (Note: The current cycle for major professional teams in the United States covers 2011 and 2012 world championships, which are contested in the second half of the calendar year.
 New commitments begin in July but do not interfere with the world stage of the previous cycle.
 "Rosenberg-Willenken Joining Fleisher in 2012" by Martin Fleisher (2011-07-13).
 Bridge Winners.
 Retrieved 2011-07-15.
 See the clarification by Fleisher in the comments.)

 Nickell has replaced Bob Hamman and Zia Mahmood with Bobby Levin–Steve Weinstein.

 A new pairing for Hamman with Bart Bramley was announced in July but never secured, according to a November report that Hamman will play with Justin Lall.
 Justin was a silver medalist in the 2011 Bermuda Bowl and is the son of Hemant Lall, Hamman's partner in 2007.

 Bob Hamman is known to promote young talent.
 He played with Finn Kolesnik and Jacob Freeman playing the NABC with them.